j-osephlong/InfoDroid/README.md

 The server follows a REST API design, and uses the django web framework.

 ## Android App
-All androdi app files can be found in the app directory.
+All android app files can be found in the app directory.

 The app uses Jetpack Compose for the user interface and Retrofit+GSON+OKHTTP for the backend.